Heather O'Reilly: 2012 London Olympics

 At the 2012 Olympics in London, she made a crucial assist in the 123rd minute of the semi-final match against Canada, sending a cross from the right to Alex Morgan who headed the ball into the goal over the hand of Erin McLeod, propelling team USA to the gold medal match against Japan.

 2015 FIFA Women's World Cup

 O'Reilly was selected for her third World Cup in 2015.
-She did not appear in any games during the tournament but became a World Cup Champion on July 5, when the United States defeated Japan 5–2 in the Women's World Cup final.
+She appeared in the quarter final game against china as a substitute to help the U.S. win 1-0.
+O’Reilly became a World Cup Champion on July 5, when the United States defeated Japan 5–2 in the Women's World Cup final.
 O'Reilly joined the national team on a Victory Tour following their World Cup win.

 2016 Rio Olympics

 To some controversy, she was left off the team by Jill Ellis and made an alternate for the 2016 Rio Olympics even with having the most caps of the squad at the time (229).
-The U.S. national team went on to achieve its worst ever Olympic finish, being knocked out by Sweden in the quarter-finals.
+The U.S. national team went on to achieve its worst Olympic finish, being knocked out by Sweden in the quarter-finals.